ZeroPayDev/ZeroPay/README.md

 ZeroPay is a lightweight, self-hosted payment gateway that enables merchants to accept stablecoin and cryptocurrency payments with minimal setup.
 Built with Rust for performance and reliability, it supports multiple EVM-compatible blockchains and provides real-time webhook notifications for payment events.

+**New in v1.x:** ZeroPay now supports the **x402 Agent-to-Agent (A2A) payment protocol**, enabling AI agents and autonomous systems to programmatically discover, authorize, and settle payments using EIP-3009 gasless transfers.

 ### Key Features

 - **Self-Hosted**: Full control over your payment infrastructure